spaceadler/homelab/README.md

 | **OpenWebUI** | Chat Interface | A user-friendly, ChatGPT-like frontend interacting with the local Ollama instance.
 It provides a history of conversations and allows parameter tuning (temperature, context window) for the models.
 Accessible via chat.spaceadler.local. |

 <details>
-  <summary>Click to view: Core Infrastructure & Intelligence</summary>
+  <summary>🏛️ Click to view: Core Infrastructure & Intelligence</summary>

   ### Tailscale
   ![Tailscale](docs/screenshots/Tailscale.png)